thomas-ziirsen/web-component-vs-code-extension/README.md

 ## License

-This software is released under the terms of the MIT license.
+This software is released under the terms of the DOOM license - beware!

 ## History